Ryneex/ChatApp/README.md

 A real-time public chat application built with the MERN stack.
 Users can join, chat, and leave public chat rooms.

+## Note
+This app is hosted on a free instance of Render.com, which may spin down due to inactivity, potentially causing delays of 50 seconds or more.

 ## Getting Started

 ### Prerequisites